-The course is organized to maximize hands-on experience and will include numerous in-class exercises.
-Because of this, attendance at and participation in the weekly classes is extremely important and is considered in grading calculations.
+The course is organized to maximize hands-on experience and will include in-class critiques, exercises, and work sessions.
+The critiques will be run as seminar-style discussions, with everyone participating in the critiques and discussions of each student's work.
+Because of the way the classes run, attendance at and active participation in the weekly classes is considered very important and is considered in grade calculations.

-FILM 4006 Advanced Experimental Image (3,2,2) Processing
+FILM 4006 Advanced Experimental Image (3,3,0) Processing